alabou/NMOS-MatroxOnly/NMOS With USB.md

 ## Introduction

-The VSF/IPMX [TR-10-14][] technical recommendation defines the transport of USB multiplexed streams over TCP/IP.
+The VSF/IPMX [TR-10-14][] technical recommendation defines the transport of a USB stream over TCP/IP.
 It allows the transport of multiplexed keyboard, mouse, data, audio and video sub-streams over TCP/IP.
-Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-matrox:transport:usb`.
-The `media_type` attribute of an USB Receiver is `application/usb`.
+Senders and Receivers using the USB transport have their `format` attribute set to `urn:x-nmos:format:data` and their `transport` attribute set to  `urn:x-nmos:transport:usb`.
+The `media_type` attribute of a USB Receiver is `application/usb`.
 The `media_type` of a data Flow connected with an USB Sender is `application/usb`.

-The content of a USB stream is not exposed at the NMOS level and as such a USB stream is not exposed as a multiplexed stream but as an opaque data stream.
+The content of a USB stream is not exposed at the NMOS level and is exposed as an opaque data stream.
 A USB Receiver connecting to a USB Sender is granted access to the various USB devices accessible at the Sender.
 For each device there is a corresponding multiplexed data sub-stream.
-Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, without impacting the associated Source, Flow and Sender resources unless the Source imnplements the `urn:x-matrox:usb_devices` attribute, in which case the list of devices gets updated.
+Such devices may be plugged and unplugged dynamically without impacting the connection of a Receiver to the Sender, without impacting the associated Source, Flow and Sender resources.

-Using USB Senders and Receivers may be counter intuitive at first because of the location of such Senders and Receivers in actual devices.
+Using USB Senders and Receivers may be counter intuitive at first because of the location of such Senders and Receivers in the actual devices.
 For example, let consider a KVM device facing a User, connected to a remote computer through the network.
 The remote computer provides video and audio signals and as such the audio and video Senders reside on the remote computer side.
+The audio and video Receivers reside on the KVM device side.
 The KVM device provides keyboard, mouse and storage devices and as such the USB Sender resides on the KVM device side.
 The USB Receiver resides on the remote computer side.

-In this example the KVM side would have audio and video Receivers for the displays and speakers connected to the KVM device.
+KVM systems are typically sensitive to security and privacy concerns.
+The [TR-10-14][] technical recommendation defines a protocol with built-in privacy encryption.
+Because USB streams are unlikely to be used without privacy encryption, the authors of the [TR-10-14][] technical recommendation chose to retain the privacy encryption components of the protocol, even when encryption is not enabled.
+For more details on privacy-encrypted USB streams, refer to the NMOS With Privacy Encryption document.

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC-2119].

 ## Definitions